matt-curtis/developer.sketchapp.com/_reference/MSRulerData.md

 ---
 title: MSRulerData
-Stores the guides used on its ruler.
+summary: Stores the guides used on its ruler.
 MSPage and MSArtboardGroup both return their ruler data using <code>horizontalRulerData</code> and <code>verticalRulerData</code>.
 rels:
   - MSPage
   - MSArtboardGroup